genya0407/minutus/README.md

     // capture mruby's main object
     let main = runtime.evaluate("self").unwrap();

-    // call `some_method` on main object from Rust world
+    // call `some_method` on main object from Rust world.
-    // args and return value are type-casted in a sensible manner, according to `define_funcall!` definition let retval: i64 = main.some_method(vec![1,2,3,4]);
+    // in / out values are type-casted, according to `define_funcall!` definition let retval: i64 = main.some_method(vec![1,2,3,4]);
     println!("retval is {}", retval);
 }